DeepMLNet/DeepNet/Numeric/Tensor.Docs/articles/Guide-Installation.md

 ## Installation

 The library is provided as a NuGet package.
-Since we have made modifications (porting to .NET core) to libraries we depend on and these changes have not yet been merged upstream, a [MyGet](https://myget.org/) feed is currently used to deliever the library and its dependencies.
+Since we have made modifications (porting to .NET core) to our dependencies and these changes have not yet been merged upstream, a [MyGet](https://myget.org/) feed is currently used to deliever the library and its modified dependencies.
 Once all necessary modifications have been merged upstream, the Tensor library will be delivered via standard [NuGet](https://nuget.org).

 The library is deliverd in two NuGet packages.